The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Comparisons with observed fields

 without an intercept term, interpreting $\Delta B$ as the predicted correction to $B$.
 This yields correction coefficients of $a = +0.300 \pm 0.284$~G~K$^{-1}$ and $b = +2020 \pm 396$~G~dex$^{-1}$ with $R^2 = 0.717$.

-At this point, the relatively large uncertainty on the temperature coefficient requires an examination of a sampling bias.
-We check this by considering the predictor correlation, i.e., the correlation between the temperature and metallicity differences with respect to solar values, i.e., $\Delta T_{\rm eff}$ and [Fe/H].
+At this point, the relatively large uncertainty on the temperature coefficient required an examination of a sampling bias.
+We checked this by considering the predictor correlation, i.e. the correlation between the temperature and metallicity differences with respect to solar values, $\Delta T_{\rm eff}$ and [Fe/H].
 Figure~\ref{fig:temp_met_correlation} shows that $\Delta T_{\rm eff}$ and [Fe/H] are moderately correlated in this particular sample ($r = 0.614$, $p = 0.034$), creating multicollinearity that inflates the coefficient uncertainties in Eq.~(\ref{eq:multiregress}), particularly for the temperature.
 The colour-coded residuals in the figure demonstrate how both stellar parameters contribute to $\Delta B$, as was shown in Fig.~\ref{fig:FeH_Teff}.
 While the metallicity effect is statistically robust ($\sim$5$\sigma$), the temperature coefficient shows lower formal significance ($\sim$1$\sigma$), despite $\Delta T_{\rm eff}$ correlating individually with $\Delta B$ at $r = 0.76$ ($p = 0.002$; Fig.~\ref{fig:FeH_Teff}, right panel).
-We have also obtained an optimally weighted parameter defined as a linear combination of $\Delta T_{\rm eff}$ and [Fe/H] (Appendix~\ref{sec:app}).
+We also obtained an optimally weighted parameter defined as a linear combination of $\Delta T_{\rm eff}$ and [Fe/H] (Appendix~\ref{sec:app}).
 This parameter gives a correlation of $r = 0.90$ with $\Delta B$, supporting that both stellar parameters jointly influence magnetic field strength even though their individual contributions are difficult to fully disentangle in multiple regression.

 These correction coefficients indicate that a 100~K temperature decrease from solar corresponds to approximately 30~G increase in mean field strength, while a +0.1~dex metallicity increase corresponds to approximately 200~G increase.
-We apply these corrections to normalise all observations to solar temperature and metallicity, defining the corrected mean field as
+For context, the mean unsigned surface field of the Sun varies by approximately 10~G between cycle minimum and maximum \citep{Jiang11b,Hofer24}, so the temperature sensitivity amounts to roughly three times the solar cycle amplitude per 100 K difference.
+We applied these corrections to normalise all observations to solar temperature and metallicity, defining the corrected mean field as